Nasdanika/nasdanika.github.io/model/cli/readme.md

-Nasdanika Command Line Interface (CLI).
+Nasdanika Command Line Interface (CLI) is a collection of Nasdanika offerings packaged as command line tools.